 For businesses who want to focus on user volume, Facebook typically outranks all other platforms.
 Visual brands and companies with a younger following may find success on Instagram and TikTok, while those with primarily business-to-business operations lean toward LinkedIn.

 Nearly every company can benefit from a presence on YouTube and Pinterest, the second-largest social search engine.
+They’re the best friends of SaaS content marketing, digital PR strategy and brand advocacy.
 Ideally, the best social media platforms are ones where your market is showing up consistently and engaging with your content.

 Tips and Tricks for Creating High-Converting Social Media Content